khelina/T-cell-lineages-tracking/README.md

 - **Image quality:** Performance degrades on lower resolution or higher background noise images.
 Retraining the segmentation network on representative images is recommended for new microscope data.
-- **Cell density:** Currently validated on movies with up to 5 cells per frame.
-Higher density environments are under active development.
+- **Cell density:** The tracker processes cells sequentially and has no fixed architectural limit on cell count.
+Testing has reached movies with up to ~25 cells per frame; this surfaced some unresolved bugs at higher densities that have not yet been fixed.
+Processing time increases with cell count due to the sequential design.
 - **Occlusions:** Occlusion detection is automated but occlusion segmentation requires manual correction in Step 4.
 - **Cell death and new cell emergence:** Currently require manual